 Playing Mind Games Works!

 If you tell yourself that the money is not “yours,”- it won’t be.
 If it already was “yours,” you will feel cheated if you can’t use it the way you want to.
 And most people don’t “want” to save money.
 They know they should.
 They know they have to.
 They know logically that it is the right thing to do.
 But they don’t want to.

 The mental gymnastics that you will play with yourself to justify being irresponsible with money is really quite astounding.

 AND IT WORKS!
-The only way for you to fight this is to beat yourself at your own game.
+The only way to fight this is to beat yourself at your own game.

-The two dueling parts of you WILL fight- just make sure that the responsible side is using all the dirty tricks and mind games that the irresponsible side is using as well.
+The two dueling parts of you WILL fight- make sure that the responsible side uses all the dirty tricks and mind games that the irresponsible side is using.
 Responsible me plays dirty.